 The purpose of this web site is to preserve the rich and multi-faceted history of El Rio Golf Course, THE most historic golf course in the state of Arizona.
 When you visit El RIo Golf Course, be sure to see The Wall of Fame.
 This web site instrumental in having it established.

 El Rio was the first grass golf course built in the state of Arizona, the third overall.
+It was originally designed by legendary golf course architect William P. "Billy" Bell in the late 1920s.
 Hi Corbett played the first round of golf at El Rio on November 10, 1929.
+A renovation was done in 1936 by another legendary golf course architect, A. W. Tillinghast.
 It was the only private golf club in Tucson until the Tucson Country Club's grass course was built in 1949.
 El Rio remained a private club until 1968 when it was acquired by the City of Tucson.
+A restoration was done in 2004.

 The Tucson Open was played at El Rio from 1945 through 1962.
 It was the original site of that PGA Tour event.
 Many of the legendary greats of that era played at El Rio